patrickcarlohickman/eye/readme.md

 ### Security Vulnerabilites

-If you discover a security vulnerability within this pacakge, please email security@eyewitness.io instead of using the issue tracker.
+If you discover a security vulnerability within this package, please email security@eyewitness.io instead of using the issue tracker.
 All security vulnerabilities will be promptly addressed.

 ### License